Griffin-Thibault/tonious-cognitive-architecture/ABOUTME.md

 a way to bind **video perception**, **memory**, and **symbolic structure** into a single cognitive interface —
 and decided to build it from first principles.

-I dropped out of engineering school and am pursueing this.
+I am an engineering physics dropout.
 Everything in this repo comes from pure intuition, experimentation, and thousands of hours of prompting, architecting, refining, and breaking things until they worked.

 I didn’t train a model.